PeerJ/groupdocs-php/examples/api-samples/README.md

 ### List of samples:

-* How to autorize to GroupDocs using the API and get user info
+* How to authorize to GroupDocs using the API and get user info
 * How to list files within GroupDocs Storage using the Storage API
 * How to upload a file to GroupDocs using the Storage API
 * How to download a file from GroupDocs Storage using the Storage API